 Practice visual literacy with your students and study the aesthetic components of the Old North Church!
-This hour long interactive tour examines the exterior and interior architecture of the oldest standing Georgian church in Boston, inspired by the work of Sir Christopher Wren, as well as three fine art pieces inside the church including 17th century wooden Baroque angels and an altar painting by John Ritto Penniman.
-Students will have the opportunity to consider these visual elements within the context of the 18th and 19th centuries and decode their meaning by looking, discussing, and looking again.
+Inspired by Visual Thinking Strategies, this hour long program examines the exterior and interior architecture of the church as well as three fine art pieces inside the church.
+Students discover Anglican stylistic and decorative influences while sharpening their observation and communication skills through a discussion-based format.
+Students consider the visual elements before them within the context of the 18th and 19th centuries and decode their meaning by looking, discussing, and looking again.
 There’s always more than meets the eye!

 Age Level: Adaptable for small groups of mature middle and high school students.
 Perfect for college classes in the following subjects: art history, architecture history, architecture, historic preservation, urban planning.

 Capacity: 15 students per program maximum; a typical class size will be broken into two groups and can be run simultaneously.
 This program is not meant for large groups as it centers around insightful conversations and requires a more intimate environment.

 Price: $10 per person / first 4 chaperones are free / 1 chaperone per 8 students

 For reservations, please contact Old North Tours & Reservations by emailing firstname.lastname@example.org.
 Please include the name of your school and school address, number of students and chaperones, and your preferred dates and times.
 Typically this program is only offered when the historic site is closed to the public (i.e. first thing in the morning or after hours).
 Please make plans well ahead of time, and we will do our best to accommodate your request!
 Please note we are especially busy with school groups April – June.